jberry93/Notebook/Notes/Javascript/Javascript_5.md

 /*Test cases here*/
 ```

-So now that we have singled out the differences between both arrays, we need to `.push()` those different elements into `newArr` like so:
+So now that we have singled out the differences between both arrays, we need to `.push()` those different elements into `newArr` and return `newArr` like so: